What Type of Microgreens Should I Grow?

 About:

-Microgreens from the poaceae family have a grass-like appearance and is often grown as fodder for livestock, but humans enjoy them as well!
+Microgreens from the Poaceae family have a grass-like appearance and is often grown as fodder for livestock, but humans enjoy them as well!
 Its flavor varies from grassy (barley) to sweet (corn).
 You can juice them or enjoy them sprinkled on a salad or sandwich.

 Difficulty: